homebysix/auto-update-magic/README.md

     If so, congratulations!
 You just created a recipe override.

-    <div style="border: 1px solid #ddd; background-color: #f5d0d2; padding: 10px; margin: 10px; font-size: 0.85em;">Note: Now we're ready to run our __Firefox-testing.jss__ recipe override.
+    :warning: Note: Now we're ready to run our __Firefox-testing.jss__ recipe override.
 Although you could easily run this recipe in AutoPkgr, I want you to use the Terminal for two reasons:

     - It's important to know what's happening behind the scenes.
-    - Knowing basic `autopkg` commands in Terminal will make things much easier to troubleshoot later.</div>
+    - Knowing basic `autopkg` commands in Terminal will make things much easier to troubleshoot later.

 14. Open Terminal, type `autopkg run -v Firefox-testing.jss` and press Enter.
 Observe the messages that appear on screen.
 The first word of each line indicates which "processor" AutoPkg is currently running.